jonathan-vella/azure-arc-enabled-sql-server/arc-sql-faq/README.md

 ---

-**Note**: This FAQ is based on the latest Microsoft Learn documentation as of October 2025.
+**Note**: This FAQ is based on the latest Microsoft Learn documentation as of December 2025.
 Features and capabilities are subject to change.
 For the most up-to-date information, always refer to the official [Microsoft Learn documentation](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/).